winglang/wing/libs/wingsdk/docs/api.md

 Returns the IConstruct this graph vertex represents.

-null` in case this is the root of the graph
+`null` in case this is the root of the graph.

 ---